eval-protocol/python-sdk/SECURITY.md

 ## Supported Versions

-We are committed to ensuring the security of the `reward-kit` library.
+We are committed to ensuring the security of the `eval-protocol` library.
 Security updates and patches will typically be applied to the latest released version.
 Please ensure you are using a recent version to benefit from the latest security fixes.

 | Version | Supported          |
 | ------- | ------------------ |